Markets

 US President Donald Trump speaks from the Cross Hall of the White House on April 1, 2026, in Washington, DC.
 Trump used the prime-time address to update the nation on the war in Iran (Alex Brandon-Pool/Getty Images)

-Futures surge, oil tumbles after President Trump agrees to two-week ceasefire
+Futures surge, oil tumbles after President Trump agrees to 2-week ceasefire

-S&P 500 futures rose 2%, WTI futures tumbled double digits.
+S&P 500 futures rose 2%, while WTI futures tumbled double digits.

 US equity futures spiked and oil futures tanked after US President Trump said he agreed to a two-week ceasefire with Iran as the two sides work to find a lasting end to the conflict.

-In a Truth Social post, the president said the double-sided ceasefire was contingent upon Iran “agreeing to the COMPLETE, IMMEDIATE, and SAFE OPENING of the Strait of Hormuz.”
+In a Truth Social post, the president said the double-sided ceasefire was contingent on Iran “agreeing to the COMPLETE, IMMEDIATE, and SAFE OPENING of the Strait of Hormuz.”

-Iran’s minister of foreign affairs acknowledged the agreement in a post on X, writing that “For a period of two weeks, safe passage through the Strait of Hormuz will be possible via coordination with Iran’s Armed Forces and with due consideration of technical limitations.”
+Iran’s minister of foreign affairs acknowledged the agreement in a post on X, writing, “For a period of two weeks, safe passage through the Strait of Hormuz will be possible via coordination with Iran’s Armed Forces and with due consideration of technical limitations.”

 More Markets